Ixcatl/fables_novasophonia/docs/catalog/traits.rst

 --------
 | *Physical*
 | *Trait value:* ``+5``
 | You completely lack the sense of sight, with all of the massive drawbacks that entails.
+You have Tremorsense with a range of 2.
 | Trained Sense may be taken as a subtrait of Blind.

 Vulnerability